christianhidber/easyagents/README.md

 ## Example (implementation in progress)

-Here's an exampke of the full code needed to run the tfagents implementation of Ppo on the cartpole example:
+Here's an example of the full code needed using easyagents to run the tfagents implementation of Ppo on the cartpole example:

 ### Simplest case (no configuration)